kyuupichan/aiorpcX/docs/rpc.rst

   callback is passed the batch object.

-  Each non-notification item in an :class:`RPCBatchOut` object is itself an :class:`RPCRequestOut` object that can be independenlty waited on or cancelled.
+  Each non-notification item in an :class:`RPCBatchOut` object is itself an :class:`RPCRequestOut` object that can be independently waited on or cancelled.
 Notification items are :class:`RPCRequest` objects.
 Since batches are responded to as a whole, all member requests will be completed simultaneously.
 The order of callbacks